eithanshavit/MySqlS3Backup/README.md

 =============

 Simply utility developed in Python to backup MySQL databases and log and archive of backups on Amazon S3.
+Based on the work of psugand in https://github.com/psugand/MySQL-S3-Backup.

 Requirements
 --------------